 You are required to stay at home while you are sick or experiencing any of the symptoms above unless otherwise directed.

-Those who may have had meaningful exposure to a COVID-19-positive person will be notified without being told the identity of the patient and advised to self-quarantine for a period determined by the time of the initial exposure.
+Those who may have had meaningful exposure to a COVID-19-positive person will be notified by email.

 The university currently has several campus testing locations where specimens can be collected.
 Affiliates must come to one of these locations in order to provide their specimens for mandatory or voluntary testing.